Do you have an idea of the decomposition rates of trash or garbage you use and throw away every day?

 In India, Roads are built using recycled waste plastic and they are surprisingly strong.
 Chennai’s Jambulingam Street was one of India’s first plastic roads.

 Cars, trucks, and auto rickshaws pound the road daily and it has weathered floods, monsoons, and heatwaves.
-But after years of wear and tear, it has to potholes or cracks.
+But after years of wear and tear, it has to be potholes or cracks.

 India has over 33,700 kilometers of plastic roads.
 One kilometer of road uses the equivalent of one million plastic bags and saves around a tonne of asphalt. and costs about 8% less than a conventional road.